t2k/backbone.marionette-RequireJS/readme.markdown

     #### Bower Inatallation
-    From the terminal/bash shell at your project root     [alt-t]
+    From the terminal/bash shell at your project root     [alt-t] To ensure node version 0.8 is in use
     $ nvm use 0.8
-    (node version manager is available, we must use version 8 of node to install bower)

     $ npm install bower
         Bower will be installed locally at your project root